Me vs. the Cockroach

 Ahhhhhhhhhhh!

-I run into the kitchen and grabbed the first thing I saw (a pen) to try and flick it off.
-But no–it holds on even harder and sneaks under my strap.
+I ran into the kitchen and grabbed the first thing I saw (a pen) to try and flick it off.
+But no–it held on even harder and snuck under my strap.
 "What if it goes under my shirt, onto my skin?"
 I thought.

 Ahhhhhhhhhhh!

-I grab the chair and put it down in front of the main door, but the cockroach deftly hopped off and scurried back into the house and behind the shoe rack.
+I grabbed the chair and put it down outside of the main door, but the cockroach deftly hopped off and scurried back into the house and behind the shoe rack.

-I brought the chair back in and closed the door, defeated.
+I dragged the chair back in and closed the door, defeated.

 Panting, I leaned against the broom.
 I giggled as I heard my heart racing.
 I was glad the roach was alive, just not in my apartment.